NVIDIA/dcgm-exporter/README.md

 These mapping files follow a specific format:

-* Each file is named after a unique GPU ID (e.g., 0, 1, 2, etc.).
+* Each file is named after either a unique GPU ID or a unique GPU ID and a GPU instance (MIG) ID separated with a "." (e.g., 0, 1, 2.0, 2.1, 3, etc.).
-* Each line in the file contains JOB IDs that run on the corresponding GPU.
+* Each line in the file contains JOB IDs that run on the corresponding GPU/MIG instance.

 #### Enabling HPC Job Mapping on DCGM-Exporter